-The school has a relationship policy and sees the fostering of positive relationship as the cornerstone of our behaviour policy, alongside trauma informed schools approaches.
-We believe that children should have an emotionally available adult to support their emotional needs that are often the underlying cause of difficult and challenging behaviour.
+Positive teacher-pupil relationships are key to supporting the Behaviour Policy, alongside a consistent dialogue with the pupil.
+The school believes that children should have an emotionally available adult to support their emotional needs that are often the underlying cause of difficult and challenging behaviour.